chriscct7clone/Project-BlackHawk/readme.markdown

 + PEAR compliant minus error handling
 + Zend-Framework compliant minus class file naming and namespace management

+## Shelved Features: ##
+Blackhawk had alot of features that were either done or near completition that did not make the final cut for the presentation.
+Some features would have taken too long to finish testing, or to document.
+Some were dropped do to legal reasons, and some were even done, but dropped due to stability reasons.
+These features will be added at a later date:
++ Gamification (rewards for parking smartly) (would not be finished in time)
++ Shortest Route/Parking by Schedule  (would not be finished in time)
++ Auto-ticket (legal reasons)
++ Advanced Live Statistics (stability)
++ Historical/Archived Statistics (stability)
++ BOSSCARS functionality
++ Reserved Spots
++ Premium Parking Mode
++ Targeted Advertisement by UID
+//TODO: Add the rest from Github Issues to this

 ## Credits ##
 - Project BlackHawk is (c) Chris Christoff, James Stephens, Steve Curry, and Stetson Gafford.
 - Full credits in the credits.txt file.